ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     pointless having both.
 Turn them both into the `SourceMetadata` as that's a better description and stops them being confused with Context which is a Ginger variable thing.
+[x] enable cleaning of output directories based on what is written and
+    copied.

 I really like the idea of using the top level values as Initial caps, and functions as lowercased.